A Short History of Phoenix, Arizona

 In the beginning

-The first settlers in the Phoenix, Arizona territory are known as The Hohokam tribe.
+The first settlers in the Phoenix, Arizona territory are known as the Hohokam tribe.
 They made the Phoenix area their home for over 2000 years and were able to make the Salt River Valley inhabitable.
 They did this by creating an irrigation system that reached over 135 miles.
 Some of the canals they created are still in use today!

 Central Arizona Project Canal - CAP